 Smoking

 Stopping smoking before surgery means your heart and lungs don’t have to work so hard.
-This makes it easier for your body during and after the operation.
-It improves your chances of a smooth and fast recovery.
+This makes it easier for your body during and after your surgery.
+It improves your chances of a smoother and faster recovery, and can decrease your amount of time in hospital.

 By stopping smoking, you can reduce the risk of any complications after your surgery by 60% and wound problems by 70%.